austinwpearce/themes/README.md

-# themes
+# Visuals
-Themes and visualization stuff
+Themes, colors, and other visualization stuff